The Correct Order Of Things

 I had a conversation with my daughter the other day, about conversations.
 And how usually, when we want to get together with someone to connect, we have coffee or let's get together for a glass of wine, or lunch or something.
 But it is rare to say, I want to talk to you today, let us sit and talk together.
 My daughter and I do this.
 As does a friend that I dance with who can bring that depth of connection that shows up on the dance floor to the honest interaction that we both desire.
 And I do this with a girlfriend.
 Just meet to talk.
 To catch up.
 To support and to share.
 To go deep.
 We sit, usually outside on these beautiful and warm summer days.
 And we make this connection that we seek.

 I am not saying that we all do this.
-Or that every coffee date is inauthentic.
-What I am saying is that, looking at the totality of this, when there is something going on that pulls us away from each other even as we sit in this space that we created for the specific reason to be together, it prevents us from really being together.
+Or that this happens all the time.
+What I am saying is that, looking at the totality of this, when there is something going on that pulls us away from each other even as we sit in this space that we created for the specific reason to be together, it can sometimes prevent us from really being together.

 I think it is a defense mechanism.
 Because I think we are afraid.
 Of each other.
 Because we are afraid of ourselves.
 Of how we will feel when we are really present in this connection with each other.
 When our true selves show up and stay in it - in the conversation - without the ability to pull back when something else pulls us to disconnect for an instant.
 When we are vulnerable because there is nothing between what is going on between us, except us.